 Boarding students Rain Wu '20, Andrew Huang '20, and Xi Gong '18 started the 2017–18 academic year with suitcases full of bicycle tires —24 tires to be exact.
-These Reserve students from China knew they wanted to launch a bike share program to help their fellow classmates move across Hudson, and campus, a little easier this year.
+These students are working on a bike share program to help their fellow classmates find an easier way to move across campus and around Hudson.
 With Seymour Hall, WRA's main academic building, undergoing a historic transformation, classes are widespread across the 190-acre campus, especially with the addition of the Learning Community behind the MAC.
 So when the trio came back for their sophomore and senior years, they brought back solid tires as the first step in getting their bike share program rolling.

 "Even after Seymour reopens the bikes will always be a good convenience and fun," said Rain, one of the three student-entrepreneurs.
 "Many of us love going downtown to Hudson for coffee and shopping and sometimes to parks like Hudson Springs — riding a bike makes things easier and more fun."